isc-projects/kea/doc/guide/agent.rst

 ``http://10.20.30.40:8080/``.
 If these parameters are not specified, the default URL is http://127.0.0.1:8000/

-As mentioned in :ref:`Overview <agent-overview>`, the CA can forward received commands to the Kea servers for processing.
+As mentioned in :ref:`agent-overview`, the CA can forward received commands to the Kea servers for processing.
 For example, ``config-get`` is sent to retrieve the configuration of one of the Kea services.
 When the CA receives this command, including a ``service``